ConnectionMaster/v8-project/README.md

   beta, dev, canary), it retrieves the relative V8 commit hash from [omahaproxy][1].

-* [files-do-not-exist.py](./files-do-not-exist.py) - given a set of urls as
+* [remote-files-exist.py](./remote-files-exist.py) - given a set of urls as
-  positional arguments, the program will fail (exit code 1) if the latter are all reachable (http status 200) or complete successfully if at least one of the urls is not reachable.
-This is used in the `update` target to make it fail in case the latest version of the files were already uploaded (based on the file names).
+  positional arguments, the program will fail (with error output and exit code 1) if any of the latter are unreachable (if the HTTP HEAD status is not successful) or complete successfully if all of the urls are reachable.
+  This is used in the `needs_update` target, so CI will skip further work in case the latest version of the files were already uploaded (based on the file names).

 * [sync.py](./sync.py) - given a revision (a commit hash), it ensures that V8
   source gets downloaded together with all the dependencies.